HSF/hsf.github.io/_workinggroups/juliahep.md

   - /activities/juliahep.html
 ---

-The JuliaHEP working group brings together a community of developers and users of Python in Particle Physics, with the aim of improving the sharing of knowledge and expertise, as well as unify effort in developing Julia packages useful for the community.
+The JuliaHEP working group brings together a community of developers and users of [Julia](https://julialang.org) in Particle Physics, with the aim of improving the sharing of knowledge and expertise, as well as unify effort in developing Julia packages useful for the community.

 # Conveners